quumin/streamer.bot/Riddle Game/readme.md

 - Coming Soon

 # Important to Know
-- Always "Riddles - Load" before trying to post a riddle.
+- Always run the Action "Riddles - Load" before trying to post a riddle.
   - Ideally, you load at the start of your stream.
   - Riddles are removed so they are not re-posted.